Spain's olive oil co-op Hojiblanca eyes Bankia's stake in Deoleo -report

-MADRID Spanish olive oil cooperative Hojiblanca is considering buying nationalised lender Bankia's (BKIA.MC) 16 percent stake in food group Deoleo (OLEO.MC), Hojiblanca's director general said in a newspaper interview.
+MADRID, April 6 Spanish olive oil cooperative Hojiblanca is considering buying nationalised lender Bankia's 16 percent stake in food group Deoleo, Hojiblanca's director general said in a newspaper interview.

 Hojiblanca already holds a 10 percent stake in Deoleo, the world leader in sales of bottled olive oil.